DiaDeMuertos/ReactJS-BestPractices/README.md

 ```

 ### To Add
-Once we have create a storybook componet we need to add the story to the loadStories function in the file `./src/stories/stories.js`.
+Once we have create a storybook to the component, we need to add it to the loadStories function in the file `./src/stories/stories.js`.

 ![App component example](./src/assets/images/add_story.png)